iamjayantjha/WristZERO/readme.md

 - Import data using `luxury_watches.csv` by running `importData.js`.
 - Run the server with `node server.js`.
 - Run the client with `npm start`.
+- Remember that Q5 is implemented in server from line number 97
 ---

 ### Coded by iamjayantjha